JuliaEarth/GslibIO.jl/README.md

 `save_legacy` and `load_legacy` for the *legacy* GSLIB file format.
 Consult the docstring of each function for more information.

-A usual workflow consists of loading a legacy file with `load_legacy` by setting the options manually, and then saving the data back to disk in extended format with `save`.
+An usual workflow consists of loading a legacy file with `load_legacy` by setting the options manually, and then saving the data back to disk in extended format with `save`.
 The new extended format can then be loaded without human intervention.